 "Since starting and completing the program, I have been awarded Employee of the Year at two separate global companies, thanks to the knowledge acquired through my education at SNHU," she said.

 The strong grasp of management skills you’ll gain from a degree in technology management also opens the door to salary bumps.
 Technical managers can command high salaries.
-According to the U.S. Bureau of Labor Statistics (BLS), median annual salaries ranged from $95,260 for construction managers to $144,830 for engineering managers in 2019.1
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for construction managers in 2021 was $97,180.1

 Beyond the financial rewards, a technical management degree can make you more influential at work.
 By learning how to manage an organization, you’ll open up your chances to make an impact on its growth.
 When you can help streamline operations and increase profit margins, you play a key role in fueling a company’s success.

 Technical management is equal parts technical aptitude and business acumen.
 It’s any role that involves planning, coordinating and overseeing technical operations.
 As such, a technical management degree is the bridge from hyper-focused technician to big-picture decision-maker.

 A technical manager might work in automotive manufacturing, construction, distribution, storage or transportation.
 There’s constant pressure in traditional fields like these to adopt new technologies, gain efficiencies and improve profit margins.
 Technical managers bring the business knowledge to tackle those challenges.

 Emerging industries like solar and wind energy are bringing fresh opportunities to the field of technical management.
 The U.S. Bureau of Labor Statistics (BLS) projects that the demand for solar photovoltaic installers will increase 27% from 2021 to 2031 – likewise, wind turbine technicians can anticipate 44% growth.1

 Both solar and wind energy are expected to grow rapidly over the coming decade, according to the BLS.
 The trend bodes well for technicians and technical managers alike.